SRI-CSL/Wholly/README.md

     export WHOLLY_LOG_FILE=/tmp/wholly.log
 ```

-When the level is set to `DEBUG` the messages contain for locality information.
+When the level is set to `DEBUG` the messages contain more locality information.

+###  Checksum Mismatches

+If one is building a package and one discovers that the checksums do not match, you can either:

+- Use the `--commit-all` command switch, which will replace the old checksums by the new ones.

+- Use the `ignore-checksums` command switch, which will simply igmore the mismatches (while still reporting them).